 Once a week, I talk to my Account Executive (AE) and strategize on the verticals to target, accounts to focus on and provide updates on the progress of interested prospects.

 8:20 AM: Check and respond to emails

-Check Freshworks CRM for prospects who have responded to my earlier email.
+Check Freshsales CRM for prospects who have responded to my earlier email.
 If they are requesting for additional product information, I immediately send a reply with the required documents.
 At times, prospects ask me to remove them from my mailing list or aren’t interested in continuing the conversation further.
 So I quickly add a note and take them off my list so that I don’t contact them again.

 8:40 AM: Plan my day

 Now it’s time to prioritize my activities for the day.
 I open my calendar and check for calls scheduled on that day.
 This is really important as even the most seasoned SDRs miss appointments with prospects because they weren’t aware of the call scheduled, or they rush for one at the last minute.
 So I make it a point to check if I have any meetings lined up for the day and be prepared for it.

 8:45 AM: Follow-up with hot/warm leads

 Next, I reach out to my hot leads — those who I had earlier reached out to and have requested for a demo or signed up for a trial.
 I follow up with them (if I’ve any for the day) over the phone after which I start focusing on the rest of my sales pipeline.

 Now it’s time for some hardcore cold calling.
 The best time to cold call, and what’s worked for me is 1 hour in the morning, exactly after an hour I reach the office, and 2 hours before I leave office.
 In the first slot, I make about 20 calls and get about 3-4 proper 4-5 minute conversations.
 It’s a myth that the best days to cold call and set-up meetings is Tuesday, Wednesday and Thursday because I’ve called prospects and had opportunities on Mondays and Fridays as well.